Blady-Com/gnoga/docs/user_guide.md

 with "../../gnoga/src/gnoga.gpr";
 ```

-In the gnogacmd directory let's run make which since the first run of make will create our obj directory for our compiler temporaries and run our application.
+In the gnogacmd directory let's run make, since the first run of make will create our obj directory for our compiler temporaries, and run our application.
 If your development environment does not include gprtools, you can replace gprbuild in the Makefile with gnatmake.

 ```
 cd ~/workspace/gnogacmd